Fall of Enugu: Course of the war

 Many Nigerians hoped that Enugu's capture would convince the Igbos' traditional elite to end their support for secession, even if Ojukwu did not follow them.
 The 1st Division halted its operations at Enugu to rest and resupply and let Ojukwu consider abandoning the rebellion.
 This did not occur; Ojukwu relocated his government without difficulty to Umuahia, a city positioned deep within traditional Igbo territory, where it affirmed its intention to continue resisting.
 The 1st Division remained halted in Enugu for six months.
 Nigerian military officer Olusegun Obasanjo stated in his memoirs that if the unit had not delayed it could have pursued and destroyed the Biafran forces, thus ending the war sooner.
 Other federal forces pressed on with their offensive throughout October, securing Asaba and Calabar, further encircling Biafra.
 Umuahia was not taken by Nigerian government troops until 22 April 1969.

 The fall of Enugu led to the loss of significant stocks of equipment and supplies for the Biafrans.
+Their army risked disintegration; only the 52nd Brigade remained fully operational, and Madiebo was forced to reorganise his forces to prevent collapse.
 It also contributed to a brief destabilisation of their propaganda efforts, as the forced relocation of personnel left the Ministry of Information disorganised and the federal force's success undermined previous Biafran assertions that the Nigerian state could not withstand a protracted war.
 On 23 October 1967 the Biafran official radio declared in a broadcast that Ojukwu promised to continue resisting the federal government, and that he attributed military reversals to subversive actions.
 Biafran radio moved its broadcasting station several times throughout the war, but would often pretend that it was still headquartered in Enugu to maintain morale.
 As a result, many Biafrans were not aware of the city's capture until the end of the war.